sayedrian/Water-Stations-Database-Server/README.md

-# Water Stations Database Server
+# Water Stations Database Server (Python, SQLite, Socket Communication)

 This project entails creating a database server to manage water stations' data.
 The server communicates with multiple clients, each representing a water station.